docarray/docarray/docs/user_guide/storing/index_weaviate.md

 To perform a hybrid search, follow the below syntax.

-This will perform a hybrid search for the word "hello" and the vector [1, 2] and return the first 2 results:
+This will perform a hybrid search for the word "hello" and the vector [1, 2] and return the first two results:

 **Note**: Hybrid search searches through the object vector and all fields.
 Accordingly, the `search_field` keyword it will have no effect.